Hypothalamus involved in migraine

 The hypothalamus involved in nociception:

-Somatosensory and visceral nociceptive information from the head and orofacial structures follow direct and indirect pathways that convey this information to the hypothalamus and thalamus 1–4 .
+Somatosensory and visceral nociceptive information from the head and orofacial structures travels through direct and indirect pathways that carry this information to the hypothalamus and thalamus 1–4 .

-The hypothalamus has many anatomical connections with pain modulating areas and the trigeminal nucleus 5–7 .
+The hypothalamus has many anatomical connections with pain modulation areas and the trigeminal nucleus 5–7 .

-A study showed by MRI an activation of the hypothalamus during a migraine attack, as well as a persistent increase in blood flow after the attack and after the administration of sumatriptan 8 .
+One study demonstrated by MRI an activation of the hypothalamus during migraine attacks, as well as an increase in blood flow that persisted after the attack and after the administration of sumatriptan 8 .

 Involved in autonomous functions:

-Orexinergic neurons are present in number in the hypothalamus; they are involved in wakefulness, appetite, and some autonomic functions 9 .
+Orexinergic neurons are present in large numbers in the hypothalamus; they are involved in arousal, appetite, and some autonomic functions 9 .
 This orexinergic system is increasingly studied in the pathophysiology of migraine.
-Pharmacological blockade of orexin receptors inhibits cortical pervasive depression in rats and also attenuates meningeal arterial vasodilation caused by nociceptive activation of the trigeminal system 10 .
+Pharmacological blockade of orexin receptors inhibits cortical invasive depression in rats and also attenuates meningeal arterial vasodilation caused by nociceptive activation of the trigeminal system 10 .

-Application of dopamine or agonist within the trigeminal sensory complex (TSC) inhibits their activation after nociceptive stimulation.
-The dopamine A11 nucleus of the hypothalamus could be the probable source of this dopamine 12 .
+Dopamine or agonist application within the trigeminal sensory complex (TSC) inhibits their activation after nociceptive stimulation.
+The dopaminergic nucleus A11 of the hypothalamus could be the probable source of this dopamine 12 .

 The salivary nucleus is partly under the control of the hypothalamus via descending pathways from the lateral and paraventricular nuclei , as well as the parabrachial nucleus.
-These regions are essentially involved in the regulation of sleep, hunger, stress and can contribute to the vegetative symptoms associated with migraine attacks.
+These regions are primarily involved in the regulation of sleep, hunger, stress, and may contribute to the vegetative symptoms associated with migraine attacks.

-Find our range of products intended to treat migraines and headaches.
+Find our range of products designed to treat migraines and headaches.

 References